infotexture/ot-mkdocs-demo/docs/topics/html-customization-plugin-javascript.md

 This scenario walks through the process of creating a very simple plug-in \(`com.example.html5-javascript`\) that creates a new transformation type: html5-javascript.

-The html5-javascript transformation includes a custom page footer file with a JavaScript tracking snippet and sets the args.ftr parameter to integrate the script content in the HTML5 `footer` element of the generated pages.
+The html5-javascript transformation includes a custom page footer file with a JavaScript tracking snippet and sets the **args.ftr** parameter to integrate the script content in the HTML5 `<footer>` element of the generated pages.

 **Note:** This example inserts a tracking snippet for Google Analytics, but the basic approach is the same for other analytics platforms or similar use cases that require custom JavaScript.

-1. In the plugins directory, create a directory named com.example.html5-javascript.
+1. In the `plugins` directory, create a directory named `com.example.html5-javascript`.

-2. In the new com.example.html5-javascript directory, create a plug-in configuration file \(plugin.xml\) that declares the new html5-javascript transformation and its dependencies.
+2. In the new `com.example.html5-javascript` directory, create a plug-in configuration file \(`plugin.xml`\) that declares the new html5-javascript transformation and its dependencies.

     ```
     <?xml version="1.0" encoding="UTF-8"?>